Glossary of Terms

-- Automation: A set of tests or flows that will run as part of a continuous delivery process to ensure quality by identifying failures prior to deploying.
+An automation is a set of tests or flows that will run as part of a continuous delivery process to ensure quality by identifying failures prior to deploying.

 A metadata item is a representation of a Salesforce metadata type.

-- Automation Template: A reusable template that contains a set of steps that can be executed in the future.
+Reusable template that contains a set of steps that can be executed in the future.

 Set of predefined variables that can be used in a Salesforce Flow deployment step.

 Quality and Compliance